izidormaklary/pokedex-php/README.md

 ### extras:

-- [x] next previous button
+- [x] next previous button (previous evolution also clickable)
-- [ ] gradient background depending on the pokemon types
+- [x] gradient background depending on the pokemon types
 - [ ] extra info for each item on the page
 - [ ] encounters *(extra spicy)*